What Is An Indirect Object In Grammar

 One common mistake is confusing indirect objects with prepositional phrases.
 An indirect object can often be rewritten using a prepositional phrase with "to" or "for," but the two are not the same.
 For example:

 In the first sentence, "him" is the indirect object.
-In the second, "to him" is a prepositional phrase.
-Another mistake is failing to recognize that not all sentences have indirect objects.
+Which means in the second, "to him" is a prepositional phrase.
+In real terms, another mistake is failing to recognize that not all sentences have indirect objects.
 They only appear when the action is being directed towards someone or something in addition to the direct object.

 Trends and Latest Developments